Clastify logo

 Hard

-Methane reacts with chlorine in the presence of ultraviolet light.
+Ethane reacts with chlorine in the presence of ultraviolet light to form chloroethane and other products.

 SL • Paper 2